 Even without signs or symptoms of an underactive thyroid (hypothyroidism), you will need to be followed closely by your doctor if your TSH level is over 3.5 mIU/L but your T4 test is normal (called subclinical hypothyroidism).

-If you are being treated for a thyroid disorder, your TSH level should be between 0.5 and 2.0 mIU/L.
+If you are being treated for a thyroid disorder, your TSH level will likely be kept between 0.5 and 4.0 mIU/L.

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.Talk to your doctor about the meaning of your specific test results.